Eye Movement Desensitization and Reprocessing Therapy (EMDR Therapy)

 EMDR For Children

 A summary of research studies in 2012 indicated that EMDR therapy could be beneficial in treating a single traumatic event in children.
 It also shows promise as a potential treatment for repeated trauma, such as abuse.
-However, experts acknowledge the need for further research in this area to gather more conclusive evidence and fully understand the effectiveness of EMDR in addressing repeated trauma.
+However, experts acknowledge the need for further research in this area to gather more conclusive evidence and fully understand the effectiveness of Eye Movement Desensitization and Reprocessing Therapy in addressing repeated trauma.
 Continued research will provide valuable insights and inform the use of EMDR as a therapeutic approach for various trauma-related conditions in children.

 EMDR For Panic Disorder